scientificomputing/CytoCopasi/README.md

 ### Important: Native Libraries

-The Native Libraries folder contains three native library files, .dll, jnilib, and .so for Windows, MacOS, and Linux/Unix, respectively.
+The CytoCopasi JAR file contains native library files CopasiJava.dll, libCopasiJava.jnilib, and libCopasiJava.so for Windows, MacOS, and Linux/Unix, respectively.

-Since COPASI is written in C++, COPASI classes are compiled into copasi.jar contained within the main bundle.
-However, this jar file will only work when the accompanying native library is in the java.library.path.

-Work is underway to automate native library access.
-For the time being, before initializing CytoCopasi, make sure to copy the appropriate native file to a directory in your java.library.path
+The recent version of CytoCopasi can load these libraries automatically during start up; however, should Cytoscape throw an "Unsatisfied Link Error", you can alternatively try to manually copy the appropriate native library to a directory in your java.library.path and restart Cytoscape.

 #### How to see the current value of the java.library.path variable